No, clean energy can’t be imposed without hurting the most vulnerable!

 Solar and wind energy face significant challenges that hinder their competitiveness and limit widespread adoption.
 These challenges stem from the intermittent nature of sunlight and wind, necessitating backup systems and substantial raw materials.

-Nuclear power, particularly Generation III plants, is not yet ready for large-scale expansion due to the limited availability of known reserves, which would be rapidly depleted if nuclear power plants were multiplied.
-Additionally, the next-generation IV reactors are not expected to be operational until after 2030.
+Nuclear power is a clean alternative, but current technology is not well suited for large-scale global expansion due to the limited availability of known uranium reserves, which would be rapidly depleted if nuclear capacity were significantly expanded.[1]
+Only next-generation (Generation IV) reactors could operate efficiently on these limited reserves, but they are not expected to become operational before the 2030s.

-Therefore, an impractical clean-energy solution cannot simply be imposed as a replacement for fossil fuels, which have the ability to lower their prices to remain competitive.
+Therefore, an impractical clean-energy solution cannot simply be imposed as a replacement for fossil fuels, which remain the only cheap and continuously available fuels at scale.

 The economic impact of high clean energy costs